Payroll compliance frameworks: components & best practices

 How does payroll integration with HR work?

 Payroll integration with HR works by automatically transferring employee data, time and attendance records, benefits information, and tax details between HR and payroll systems.
-Companies integrate HR with payroll softwares to avoid duplicate data entry, reduce manual errors, and accurately calculate the payroll.
+Companies integrate HR with payroll software to avoid duplicate data entry, reduce manual errors, and calculate payroll accurately.